anebz/cloud/Accreditations/aws_solutions_associate.md

 * Amazon Athena: analyze data directly in S3 using standard SQL.
 Can work on many objects
 * S3 select: retrieve only a subset of the object by using simple SQL expressions
+* Amazon Macie: ML-powered service that monitors and detects usage patterns on S3 data, detect anomalies, risk of unauthorized access or inadvertent data leaks.
+It can recognize PII (personally identifiable info)

 > Other info